JuliaBerry/juliaberry.github.io/index.md

 sudo apt-get install julia
 ```

-Alternatively, you can download the "ARMv7 32-bit hard float" binary (Pi 2 and 3only) from the [JuliaLang downloads](http://julialang.org/downloads/).
+Alternatively, you can download the "ARMv7 32-bit hard float" binary (Pi 2 and 3 only) from the [JuliaLang downloads](http://julialang.org/downloads/).
 Note there are currently some known issues with these ([#17549](https://github.com/JuliaLang/julia/issues/17549), [#18816](https://github.com/JuliaLang/julia/issues/18816) and [#20936](https://github.com/JuliaLang/julia/issues/20936)), so installing via `apt` is recommended.

 If you want to compile it from source, see the [Julia ARM readme](https://github.com/JuliaLang/julia/blob/master/README.arm.md).